jkmrto/website/content/posts/dynamic-supervisor-in-elixir.md

 As children of this module we have:

-  * **Registry**: Allow to register the workers by a custom name, that will allow to acess the workers easily, without needing to know its *pid*.
-To refer this registry later we will need to use the registry name that is indicated by ```name: @registry```
+  * **Registry** with name :workers_registry

   * **DynamicSupervisorWithRegistry.WorkerSupervisor**.

-Dynamic supervisor in charge of supervising future workers.
+## Registry

+Allow to register the workers by a custom name (in our case *:workers_registry*), that will allow to acess the workers easily, without needing to know its *pid*, just by a custom name.
+It is launched at the same supervisor level that the **WorkersSupervisor** add will be referenced by workers at starting them.

 ## Workers Supervisor
 This module should just supervise the workers and allow to launch new workers.